noorsyed16/JavaDisasterVictimReliefSystem/README.md

 # Project Structure
 src/edu/ucalgary/oop/ — Main source code, including Main.java

 test/edu/ucalgary/oop/ — Unit tests

-data/ — Language files, error logs, and any required input files UML.pdf — Diagram showing OOP structure
+data/ — Language files, error logs, and any required input files.
+It also contains the postgres database called project.sql

+UML.pdf — Diagram showing OOP structure

+# Setting up the PostgresSQL Database
+To run you will need:

+PostgreSQL installed and running

+project.sql (provided in the data/ directory) to create the necessary tables and sample data

+PostgreSQL JDBC Driver

+1. Open PostgreSQL and create a new database:

+CREATE DATABASE relief_system;

+2. Create a user with required credentials:

+CREATE USER oop WITH PASSWORD 'ucalgary';
+GRANT ALL PRIVILEGES ON DATABASE relief_system TO oop;

 # To run the main: